Salluit: History

 In 1925, an independent trader opened a trading post on the site of present-day Salluit.
 Not to be outdone, the Hudson's Bay Company (HBC) quickly established its own post on the far shore of Sugluk Inlet but relocated it soon after to Deception Bay, about 53.5 km to the east.

 In 1930, the HBC built a store at present-day Salluit and closed its post at Deception Bay in 1932.
 The golden years of fur trading came to an end around 1936 when the price of pelts collapsed.

 In 1930 a Catholic mission was established, closing some twenty years later, but followed by an Anglican mission in 1955.
 The Government of Canada opened a day school in 1957.
 As more public services were being delivered, Inuit settled around the small village.

 The first residential houses were built in 1959 and ten years later a co-operative store was established by its residents.
 Salluit legally became a municipality in 1979.

-Since 1996, the police services in Salluit are provided by the Kativik Regional Police Force.
+Since 1996, the police services in Salluit are provided by the Nunavik Police Service.